-The other information comprises the information included in the Narrative Report set out on pages 2 to 13, other than the financial statements and our auditor's report thereon.
+The other information comprises the information included in the narrative report and annual governance statement, other than the financial statements and our auditor's report thereon.
 The Chief Financial Officer is responsible for the other information.

 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.